EM-Teknik/LaserBiArc/README.md

 Note: The line width and color of refpath is used for the corresponding svg.

 I use to burn the refpath "shape" on the laser-bed.
 Move by hand the laser to ref.

+Below is refpath in the old version corresponds to refpathl in the new version.

 <img width="1069" height="635" alt="Skärmbild från 2025-10-21 11-46-16" src="https://github.com/user-attachments/assets/d6d592f5-07a8-4637-ab71-8bd5318b2d6a" />